 You can collect your book lists by compiling on your own with a google sheet or document, make a board to collect books lists on Pinterest or search the internet.

-These are some great book lists you can find from the internet.
+Below are some great book lists I’ve found on the internet.

 Do you have any other ways to collect your book lists?
 I would love to hear from you in the comment below.